Javaeater/Javaeater/README.md

 ## About Me

-I'm passionate about creating technology that helps individuals grow and achieve their potential.
-With a strong foundation in both Computer Science and Psychology, I bring a unique perspective to every project I work on.
-Education

-- University of Colorado Boulder

-  - Degrees: Computer Science, Psychology
+I am a software engineer with over 5 years of experiance in SDET, AI and Full-stack development.
+I have worked at large comapnies such as NBCUniversal and Roku as well as smaller companies like Humane Inc. I am looking for work as a Python SDET or AI Software Engineer in the San Francisco Bay Area.

 ## Skills

-- Programming Languages: Python, C++, C, Java
+- Programming Languages: Python, Javascript, TypeScript, React
-- Interests: Technology innovation, software development, mental and emotional well-being through tech

 ## Projects

-- Check out my latest project: [Figi Friend](https://figi-friend-react.onrender.com/)
+- Check out my latest project: [LunaThink](www.lunahthink.com)
-- Developing a new way for people in the Cannabis community to learn and share experiances (https://www.wiseterps.com/register-interest)
+- Developing a new way for people in the Cannabis community to learn and share experiances [WiseTerps](https://www.wiseterps.com/)

 ## Let's Collaborate!

-I'm always looking for exciting projects to work on, especially those involving Python, C++, C, or Java.
+I'm always looking for exciting projects to work on.
 If you have an opportunity or idea, feel free to reach out!
 Contact

 - 📧 Email: cesserjackson@gmail.com